machineghost/docs/docs/install-in-vm.md

 ### Step 3
 ![Memory Size](/images/install-in-a-vm/set_memory.png)

-Set the memoroy to 2048 MB.
+Set the memory to 2048 MB.
 The default value of 1024 MB is not enough to run Ubuntu and you will have problems.
 You can of course set it to as high as you like.
 Click "Next" button to the next screen.

 ### Step 4
 ![Hard Disk](/images/install-in-a-vm/create_hard_disk.png)